 The example below shows the organizational chart as a visual representation of the RBS.
-Again, look at Goldie Ray, she is the Manager of Product Marketing and reports to the Director of Marketing who reports to the President of the company.
+If you look at the chart below you will see the positions in the organization for Collin Quiring and Bob Smith we have matched the RBS to the organizational chart.